-All-electric vehicles, hydrogen vehicles, and current model year propane and natural gas vehicles registered for the first time in Arizona are not required to complete emissions testing.
-This exemption does not apply after the first registration year.
-All AFVs, excluding electric, solar, and hydrogen vehicles, used to commute into Phoenix or Tucson, are required to be emissions tested before they are registered.
+Electric vehicles registered in Arizona are not required to complete annual emissions testing.
+All alternative fuel vehicles, excluding electric and hydrogen vehicles, used to commute into Phoenix or Tucson are required to be emissions tested before they are registered.
 For more information, visit the Arizona Department of Environmental Quality website.
-(Reference Arizona Revised Statutes 49-542 and 49-542.05)

 The vehicle license tax for an AFV registered in Arizona is $4 for every $100 in assessed value.
 The minimum amount of the annual AFV license tax is $5.
 AFV assessed values are determined as follows:

 For the purpose of this tax, AFVs include those powered exclusively by propane, natural gas, electricity, hydrogen, or a blend of hydrogen with propane or natural gas.
 For more information, see the ADOT AFV website.
 The reduced alternative fuel vehicle license tax does not apply to any vehicle purchased on or after December 31, 2022.

 An individual driving a dedicated AFV may park without penalty in parking areas that are designated for carpool operators, provided the vehicle is using alternative fuel.
 Recognized alternative fuels include propane, natural gas, electricity, hydrogen, and a blend of hydrogen with propane or natural gas.

 (Reference Arizona Revised Statutes 1-215 and 28-877)